SillyTavern/SillyTavern/.github/readme.md

 ## Our Vision

-**Brought to you by a dedicated community of LLM enthusiasts, SillyTavern will always be free and open-source.**

 1. We aim to empower users with as much utility and control over their LLM prompts as possible.
 The steep learning curve is part of the fun!
-2. We do not provide any online or hosted services, nor programatically track any user data.
+2. We do not provide any online or hosted services, nor programmatically track any user data.
-3. SillyTavern is a passion project, and will always be free and open sourced.
+3. SillyTavern is a passion project brought to you by a dedicated community of LLM enthusiasts, and will always be free and open sourced.

 ## Screenshots